-The proposed RR-1 zoning classification permits single-family residential land uses on a minimum one-acre lot, with a minimum lot width and depth of 125 feet.
-The RR-1 classification permits horses, barns and horticulture as accessory uses to a single-family residence.
-The minimum house size is 1,200 square feet.
-Keeping of horses and agricultural uses are accessory to a principal residence within RR-1 zoning.
+The proposed RRMH-1 classification permits single-family mobile homes and detached single-family residential land uses on minimum one acre lots, with a minimum width and depth of 125 feet.
+This classification permits horses, barns, and horticulture as accessory uses.
+The minimum house size is 600 square feet.